 Reporter- Hello and welcome to Radio Olinda 1, reporting live from

 Brazil.
-Several police reports and the general public have claimed that cattle farm owners in the region have been exploiting their workers and mistreating them.
+Several police reports and the general public have accused cattle farm owners in the region of exploitation of their workers and mistreating them.
 This morning we have a cattle farm owner who is on the phone anonymously responding to these allegations.
 Thank you so much for coming on the show this morning could you explain to our listeners where these allegations are coming from?

 Cattle Farm Owner- It’s ridiculous I really don’t see that what we have done is wrong in any capacity.